OVERSUBSCRIBED – We’ve had a fabulous response to this event and there are no longer any places available. You can join a waiting list below.

 book your place

-Click on the save me a seat button and enter your details to secure your place now.
+If you would like to join a waiting list, should any places become available, click on the add me to the waiting list button and enter your details to secure your place now.

 You can check out who is coming here.